How to use popular open source licenses, explained

 Example of the network copyleft open source software license at work

-Henry makes modifications to Library A, which is licensed under GPL 2.0 and uses the modified library with other proprietary code in a SaaS program he hosts himself.
+Henry modifies Library A, which is licensed under GPL 2.0 and uses the modified library with other proprietary code in a SaaS program he hosts.

-- What if he makes modifications to Library B, which is licensed under AGPL 3.0, and he uses the modified library with other proprietary code in a SaaS program he hosts himself?
+What if he modifies Library B, which is licensed under AGPL 3.0, and he uses the modified library with other proprietary code in a SaaS program he hosts?
 Yes.
 In this case he would have to disclose the source code for the entire program (modifications to Library B and proprietary code) because users of his program would be “interacting with it remotely through a computer network.”

 Popular examples of network copyleft open source software licenses